jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 Surveying out is awful.
 The book gets wet, my fingers are too cold to hold the instruments\footnote{The survey data had to be 'corrected' to avoid the survey self-intersecting due to backwards legs.}.
 It sucks majorly.
-At least the passage gets a cool name: Esoterica.
+At least the passage gets a cool name: *Esoterica*.
-O, and no-one has pushed the pitch where we stopped! \footnote{Esoterica was not revisited until 2012, where a broken bolting driving prevented any additional pitches being descended.
+O, and no-one has pushed the pitch where we stopped! \footnote{*Esoterica* was not revisited until 2012, where a broken bolting driving prevented any additional pitches being descended.
 It remains a lead.}

 \attrib{James Kirkpatrick}

-### Happy days with Jan.
+### Happy days with Jan --- Visiting *Palace of King Minos*.

 On our last day together we went looking around the amazing passage that we politely left for Dan and Izi.
-We smashed our way through the entrance of what would become Po Vodni Mos, we looked at the Queen's bed chamber, we pushed down some random tubes at the sides of the main route (has anyone ever surveyed these I wonder, one of them went!).
+We smashed our way through the entrance of what would become *Povodni Mo\v{z}*, we looked at the Queen's bed chamber, we pushed down some random tubes at the sides of the main route (has anyone ever surveyed these I wonder, one of them went!).
 All in all a super chilled day.
 No surveying and no water.
 And then we got back to camp, watched some videos and drank a lot of whiskey, Happy Days!

 \attrib{James Kirkpatrick}

-## Balamory
+## *Balamory*

-When James and I went to have a look at the bottom of Balamory on the first day of our one-noght camping trip, we didn't make it to the target as an unexpected first pitch used up too much of the rope that we had taken with us.
+When James and I went to have a look at the bottom of *Balamory* on the first day of our one-noght camping trip, we didn't make it to the target as an unexpected first pitch used up too much of the rope that we had taken with us.

-However, as well as airflow going towards Balamory, there is also airflow in the main passage above, beyond the point where the hole down to Balamory leads off so here are two leads in that area there that are worth looking at.
+However, as well as airflow going towards *Balamory*, there is also airflow in the main passage above, beyond the point where the hole down to *Balamory* leads off so here are two leads in that area there that are worth looking at.

 The upper lead *does* need some way of climbing across a pit to a ledge covered in loose crap (maybe a bolt traverse round one of the walls, though I can't remember how much good rock there was in that area.

-Subsequent email exchanges on the subject do seem a bit vague as to exactly what was done, and whether the upper passage had actually been boldly examined or not (Clewin was bold somewhere round there, but it wasn't certain where), but anyone going to potentially move/split the boulder down Balamory (I think it was supposed to be down the third of the three possible 'second pitches') down should also probably plan to look at the upper passage continuation, especially if they have a drill/bolts to help with climbing/traversing belays.
+Subsequent email exchanges on the subject do seem a bit vague as to exactly what was done, and whether the upper passage had actually been boldly examined or not (Clewin was bold somewhere round there, but it wasn't certain where), but anyone going to potentially move/split the boulder down *Balamory* (I think it was supposed to be down the third of the three possible 'second pitches') down should also probably plan to look at the upper passage continuation, especially if they have a drill/bolts to help with climbing/traversing belays.

-On the way back from this little trip, after grabbing some stashed karrimats from the old camp, that the black black hole across Big Rock was noticed.
+On the way back from this little trip, after grabbing some stashed karrimats from the old camp, that the black black hole across *Big Rock Candy Mountain* was noticed.

 The next day, James and I went to the new stuff below Leopard/Cheetah, but since we were doing a push-then-out trip, rather than going to the far end of the 'half' where most of the action was, we went in the other direction from the pitch bottom to do some work relatively close to camp, carrying on where Gergely+???? had left off at the Hidden Surprise pitch.